5 ways to automate biohazard clean-ups

 #2 - With written guidance

-Who it's for: Specialist teams who want a consistent scope record across everyone who runs the job.
+Who it's for: Specialist teams wanting consistent safe-handling records across whoever runs the job.

-- A reminder to lift sharps with a tool, never by hand, straight into a sharps container.
+- A reminder to lift sharps with a tool, never by hand, straight into the container

-- A "recording the waste" panel beside the consignment reference that explains why the waste has to be tracked from hand to disposal.
+- A guidance panel beside the waste reference explaining why the consignment has to be tracked from hand to disposal

 Why it works: Written guidance sits inline at the moment the technician is about to act.
 The cleaner reads the sharps-handling panel before they touch anything, and the waste panel is right there when they reach the consignment step.
 It is not a method statement read once at induction and forgotten.
-It is on the screen at the moment of the task, every time the job runs.
+It is on the screen at the moment of the task, every time.

 Steps included:

-- 1 guidance panel (PPE and safe sharps handling)
+- 1 guidance note (PPE and safe sharps handling)

 - 1 text input (what was found at the scene)